 To get mom approved for Medicaid, the government requires a five-year look back period into her personal finances.
 It is tough enough to accumulate this information under normal circumstances.
 I had the additional problem of not having a power of attorney to obtain the information.
 Plus the fact that mom could not be cooperative to help us given her condition made it even more difficult.

-As a note to caregivers, it is imperative to sit down with your parents before this type of situation happens to you and make sure that you get a power of attorney ready before they get sick, as well as a health care proxy.
+As a note to caregivers, it is imperative to sit down with your parents before this type of situation happens to you and make sure that you power of attorney ready before they get sick, as well as a health care proxy.
 I was extremely fortunate that Mom's condition started to clear up to the point where the social worker in the nursing home was willing to notarize a power of attorney so I could accumulate the information I am going to go over.
 If this didn't happen I would have needed to go for legal guardianship of my mother through the courts, costing me thousands of dollars.

 The process for applying for Medicaid